 Depending on the case, after someone has finished their time as a resident, they may elect to become part of an outpatient rehab program.

 Outpatient rehab is an ideal choice for people looking to go through recovery while maintaining their lives.
-While it is shown to not be as effective as inpatient rehab, it is a good choice for people who have not developed a full addiction to an Opioid but may be suffering from a dependency.
+While it is shown to not be as effective as inpatient rehab, it is a good choice for those who need to continue to live at home for professional, academic, and care-giving purposes.

 It is typical for individuals going to an outpatient facility to still go through the detox process.
 Afterwards, unlike an inpatient program, the individual will continue to live at home and attend the center during the day.
 It falls to a case-by-case basis, but someone could stay at the facility anywhere from 1 to 10 hours.
 In that time, those people will meet with counselors and physicians to evaluate their health and needs.
 Depending on the program, this could happen the following day or they may take a break and only go a few days a week.

 While people may traditionally think of the inpatient process when they imagine rehab, outpatient treatment is a good choice for people who have other responsibilities and can’t afford becoming a resident.
 Outpatient rehab helps parents who are responsible for their children or people who need to keep their job.
 This kind of rehab is also good for people who want to retain a sense of normalcy in their lives.
 However, this kind of treatment can add more stress on people who are trying to recover.

 Similar to the outpatient process, intensive outpatient rehab allows people to maintain their lives outside of recovery.
 The key difference is that the time they spend at the facility is more structured.
 Rather than spend a few hours at the facility on certain days of the week, intensive outpatient rehab functions more like a job.
 This works for a lot of people who exit inpatient recovery but don’t feel ready to go out on their own.